William Warfield: Decline and death

 Beginning in 1962, Warfield began to have trouble with his voice, a situation he described in his autobiography.
-By 1966 his voice had deepened from bass-baritone to a full-fledged bass, and he could not sing the climactic high note on Ol' Man River as easily as he had in the 1951 film version; to compensate how to sing even more expressively than he had before.
+By 1966 his voice had deepened from bass-baritone to a full-fledged bass, and he could not sing the climactic high note on Ol' Man River as easily as he had in the 1951 film version.
+To compensate he had to sing even more expressively than he had before.

 By 1976, Warfield, although still making various stage and television appearances, was not singing as much as he had in the past.
 He served as narrator in various orchestral works, such as Aaron Copland's Lincoln Portrait, and occasionally performed sprechstimme roles in works by Arnold Schoenberg.
 In the summer of 1976, he reprised his role as Porgy in a Lake George Opera Festival production of Porgy and Bess.
 Despite his issues, he did sing on occasion during his final years, despite the fact that by then his singing voice was practically gone.
 In those years, when he sang "Ol' Man River", he would not perform it with the original lyrics, but with the altered ones that Paul Robeson used in his recitals beginning in 1938.

-He died in Chicago in August 2002, following treatment at Northwestern Memorial Hospital, succumbing to injuries he sustained in his neck from a fall a month prior.
+Warfield died in Chicago in August 2002, following treatment at Northwestern Memorial Hospital, succumbing to neck injuries he sustained from a fall a month prior.